EivindArvesen/react-workshop/exercise-5/README.md

 > :exclamation: Please just read this section.
 We'll implement the examples into our app in the next sections.

-At the moment our application is only a composition of visual elements.
-All data so far is hard-coded into our app.
-Unfortunately, any real-world app needs to handle data, and there are many, many ways of approaching this problem.

-Redux is currently one of the most popular solutions.
-It has nothing to do with React and can be used with Angular and other SPA frameworks, or alone.
+As an application grows bigger, managing states shared across components becomes a chore.
+This is where state management tools like Redux come in handy.
+Redux has nothing to do with React and can be used with Angular and other SPA frameworks, or alone.
 However, because of it's event-like, one-directional handling of state mutation, it is a particularly good fit with React.

 Redux is a _state container_.
 All state that needs to be shared between components in our application will live and be maintained in Redux.
 Remember that React also has built-in internal state in class components.
 Sometimes, all you need is internal state, in which case you should use that mechanism and not Redux.
-Learning when to use which mechanism is one of the learning curves with this stack.

 ### Understanding Redux